Topological Recursion Relations on $\bar{\cal M}_{3,2}$

 Note that $Q(\vw_1, \vw_2)$ only involves data with genus $\leq$ 2.
 In this paper we will prove the following genus-3 universal equation \begin{thm} For all compact symplectic manifolds,

 for all vector fields $\vw_1$ and $\vw_2$ on the big phase space. \end{thm} Note that in general

-Instead $\gwiih{3}{T^{2}(\vw_{1}) T(\vw_{2})}$ is given by a much more complicated genus-$3$ universal equation in Theorem~\ref{thm:g3T2Ta2}, which is the main result of this paper.
+Instead $\gwiih{3}{T^{2}(\vw_{1}) T(\vw_{2})}$ is given by a much more complicated genus-$3$ universal equation in Theorem~\ref{thm:g3T2Ta2}, which is one of the main results of this paper.
 Theorem~\ref{thm:g3T2Tskew} is actually a corollary of Theorem~\ref{thm:g3T2Ta2}.
-We would like to point out that the genus-3 topological recursion relation in \cite{KL} also follows from the formula in Theorem~\ref{thm:g3T2Ta2} (see the remark at the end of Section~\ref{sec:TRR}) .
+We would like to point out that the genus-3 topological recursion relation in \cite{KL} also follows from the formula in Theorem~\ref{thm:g3T2Ta2} (see the last paragraph of Section~\ref{sec:compare}).
+Therefore the equation in Theorem~\ref{thm:g3T2Ta2} is a better candidate for the generators of genus-3 universal equations.

-During the proof of Theorem~\ref{thm:g3T2Ta2}, we also discovered a new genus-2 universal equation under the assumption that the tautological ring of $\overline{\cal M}_{3, 2}$ is Gorenstein.
-This genus-2 equation is given in Proposition~\ref{pro:g2uni}.
-This equation does not seem to follow from known genus-2 equations.
+During the proof of Theorem~\ref{thm:g3T2Ta2}, we also discovered a new genus-2 universal equation which will be given in Theorem~\ref{pro:g2uni}.
+This equation does not follow from known genus-2 equations.
+Comparison of universal equations given in this paper and previously known universal equations will be given in Section \ref{sec:compare}.
 By a result of \cite{L1}, known genus-2 equations already completely determine the genus-2 generating function for manifolds with semisimple quantum cohomology.
-Because of this fact, the new genus-2 equation in Proposition~\ref{pro:g2uni} is quite a surprise.
+Because of this fact, the new genus-2 equation in Theorem~\ref{pro:g2uni} is quite a surprise.
+Theorem~\ref{pro:g2uni} is another main result of this paper.

-We also notice that universal equations in this paper correspond to relations in the tautological ring of $\overline{\cal M}_{3, 2}$.
-We will give the relation corresponding to Theorem~\ref{thm:g3T2Tskew} in Section~\ref{sec:taut}.

 The second author would like to thank R. Pandharipande for helpful discussions on whether the tautological ring $R^*(\overline{\cal M}_{3, 2})$ is Gorenstein.
+The authors would also like to thank an anonymous referee for pointing out the fact that the tautological cohomology of $\overline{\cal M}_{3, 2}$ is Gorenstein, which follows from results in \cite{B} and \cite{Y}.

+\begin{rem} This paper is a longer version of a paper which will appear in SCIENCE CHINA Mathematics. \end{rem}